WiseBot-Discord/WiseBot-Website/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Any questions?
 Feel free to ask us.
+(If you need support, please view the below category)
 title: New question
 labels: Question
 assignees: ''